bueda/django-boilerplate/README.md

 ## Description

-django-boilerplate is an attempt to set up an convention for Django app layouts, to assist in writing utilities to deploy such applications.
-A bit of convention can go a long way, if one method is not better than another.
+django-boilerplate is an attempt to set up a standard convention for Django app layouts, to assist in writing utilities to deploy such applications.
+A bit of convention can go a long way.

 This app layout is the one assumed by [buedafab](https://github.com/bueda/ops).